 Horse Form

-This is of course unless the horse is moving up in class or grade.
-One of the more important factors in how to pick a winner in horse racing is the form of the horse in question.
+This is, of course, unless the horse is moving up in class or grade.
+One of the more important factors in picking a winner in horse racing is the form of the horse in question.

 Horse Rating or Grade